Learn Hindi on any device, anywhere, the best way to learn a language online. Buy Rosetta Stone Hindi.

 Like any language, once you learn the alphabet and basic sounds, you can begin to acquire Hindi words.
 One of the best ways to learn Hindi vocabulary is not to relentlessly drill yourself on flashcards but to learn Hindi words in context.
 When you use words in context in a learning environment rich with audio and visual cues, it enables your brain to connect those words to the deeper learning that encourages better recall.

-While acquiring vast amounts of Hindi vocabulary may seem daunting at first, there are actually a few things that make Hindi words more accessible.
+While acquiring vast amounts of Hindi vocabulary may seem daunting at first, there are some categorisations which can help.
 Hindi words are divided into five categories.
-Tatsam (तत्सम “same as that”) are words that are spelled the same in Sanskrit.
+Tatsam (तत्सम “same as that”) are words that are spelt the same in Sanskrit.
 Ardhatatsam, or अर्धतत्सम (“semi-tatsama”), are Hindi words borrowed from Sanskrit whose pronunciations have been altered.
-Tadbhav (तद्भव “born of that”) are words derived from Sanskrit that are spelled differently while Deshaj (देशज) are Hindi words that were borrowed from local non-Indo-Aryan languages.
+Tadbhav (तद्भव “born of that”) are words derived from Sanskrit that are spelt differently while Deshaj (देशज) are Hindi words that were borrowed from local non-Indo-Aryan languages.
 And finally, Videshī (विदेशी “foreign”) are words that are borrowed from non-local languages such as English, Persian, Arabic, and Portuguese.
 Because of the geography and history of the Indian subcontinent.
-Hindi shares a fair amount of cognates with both Persian, English, and Arabic.
+Hindi shares a fair number of cognates with both Persian, English, and Arabic.
 Another quirk of Hindi is that the language is free from the usage of articles, so there’s no need for Hindi equivalents for ‘a,’ ‘an,’ and ‘the.’

 Here are a few of the most common words in Hindi: